-In an editorial from the Colorado Springs Gazette, columnist Jim Flynn wrestles with the debate over hourly rates at law firms—a type of business consulting.
+In Colorado Springs Gazette editorial, columnist Jim Flynn wrestles with the debate over hourly rates at law firms—a type of business consulting.
 His question: what should we pay for services?

 On the one hand, rates of $1,000 per hour for superstar attorneys sounds preposterous, but the power of the most elite legal team will often earn settlements that easily cover their fees.
 Some claim that charging for time encourages service providers to pad estimates and dawdle to earn more funds.
 If you do less work in more time, you get do get paid more.